EclipseUCOSP/org.eclipse.cbi.versionchecker/README.md

 Maven P2 Version Matcher
 ------------------------
 ### Command line syntax
--Command line syntax is "command -opt0 value0 -opt1 value1 ...".
+- Command line syntax is "command -opt0 value0 -opt1 value1 ...".

 The recognized commands are:
--add
+- add
--find
+- find
--update
+- update

 The recognized options are:
--repo
+- -repo
--cmt
+- -cmt
--p
+- -p
--gtag
+- -gtag
--p2v
+- -p2v
--mvnv
+- -mvnv

--Currently there is an ant script that does all the compile/jar/run operations.
+- Currently there is an ant script that does all the compile/jar/run operations.
 Calling 'ant' in the root dir will prompt you for the command line sequence.
 Or you can run "ant -Dargs='command command -opt0 value0 -opt1 value1 ..."
 We will change this to Maven if needed.

 ### Database schema notes: